What Does Bud Mean?

 In cannabis cultivation, 'bud' is often used to refer to the actual flower as well as developing growth.

-When a cannabis plant is about six weeks old, it starts to leave the vegetative stage and develop buds.
+When a cannabis plant is about six weeks old it starts to leave the vegetative stage and develop buds.
 Initially, the plant develops two white hairs.
-This is the location where the bud will form.
+This is the location where a bud will form.
 Once the formation begins, buds usually take about two to five weeks to fully form.
 The hairs develop on the main stems where the branches meet.
 The female bud produces ample resin that is rich in terpenes and trichomes to attract pollinating insects.

-The male buds only have pollen sacs that are used to fertilize the female and do not have the ample cannabinoids found in the female buds.
+The male buds only have pollen sacs that are used to fertilize the female and do not have the ample cannabinoids (THC, CBD) found in the female buds.
 Once a female bud or flower is fertilized the plant will put all of its energy into developing seeds instead of more buds.
 This is the primary reason that most growers discard male plants in an effort to avoid female bud fertilization.